Winners of the 2013 Maria Moors Cabot Prize announced

 2013 Cabot Medalists:

 Jon Lee Anderson, USA, New Yorker Magazine

 Jon Lee Anderson has been carrying out a journalistic love affair with the Americas for three decades.
 A wonderful journalist, he has been sent to cover other parts of the world such as Iraq and Afghanistan.
 But he has always come back to the Americas.

 Anderson’s work has ranged far and wide over the years.
 Just a few examples—covering the 2010 Haitian earthquake and its aftermath; creating penetrating profiles of a Brazilian drug lord and Hugo Chavez and his effect on Venezuela; breaking new ground in a biography of Argentine guerrilla Ernesto Che Guevara.

 Anderson’s huge body of work is contained in his many long form pieces for the New Yorker Magazine and in six books he has written.
 He has helped train a generation of journalists covering the Americas with frequent teaching appearances at the Fundación de Nuevo Periodismo Iberoamericano founded by Nobel laureate Gabriel Garcia Marquez.

 Donna De Cesare, USA, Documentary Photographer and Freelance Writer

-A professor in the School of Journalism, College of Communications at the University of Texas, Austin, she plays a significant role in developing tools for journalists at the Dart Center on Journalism and Trauma at Columbia Journalism School.
+De Cesare, a professor in the College of Communications at the University of Texas, Austin, plays a significant role in developing tools for journalists at the Dart Center on Journalism and Trauma at Columbia Journalism School.

 Mauri König, Brazil, Special Reporter, Gazeta do Povo